Inver Hills Community College

 City: Inver Grove Heights

-- Conveniently located 10 minutes south of downtown St. Paul and 10 minutes east of the Mall of America, the campus is one of the most scenic college campuses in the Twin Cities.
+- Ten minutes south of downtown St. Paul and 10 minutes east of the Mall of America, the Inver Hills campus is one of the most scenic in the Twin Cities.

-- Transfer agreements with state universities and many private colleges and universities, and a comprehensive selection of liberal arts and general education courses allow students to complete the first two years of most bachelor’s degree programs.
+- Transfer agreements with state universities and many private colleges and universities as well as a comprehensive selection of liberal arts and general education courses allow you to complete the first two years of most bachelor’s degree programs.

-- Nationally recognized for its adult accelerated degree programs, Inver Hills was the first two-year college in the nation to be designated an Adult Friendly Learning Institution by the Council for Adult Experiential Learning.
+- Nationally recognized for Adult Success through Accelerated Learning (ASAP), Inver Hills was the first two-year college in the nation to be designated an Adult Friendly Learning Institution by the Council for Adult Experiential Learning.

 Student enrollment and demographics